With an attractive riverside location, Parque das Nações easily fills a day if you visit the attractions as well as wander about.

 Whether by metro or bus, you will arrive at the vaulted structure known as Gare do Oriente (Oriente Railway Station), designed by the Spanish architect Santiago Calatrava.
 Gare do Oriente is Lisbon’s hub for train services, including a departure point for coach and bus companies, and a metro station.

 Admire the impressive undulating concrete roof of Portugal Pavilion, built for the Expo98 event.
 It’s a brilliant example of contemporary architecture in Lisbon by the Portuguese architect Siza Vieira.

 Be pleasantly surprised at Lisbon’s Oceanarium, with sea life swimming around you.
 The Oceanarium offers an impressive visit, even for those who don’t have kids, or don’t fancy zoos and aquariums.
 Read More

 Next to the Oceanarium, small scientists can have fun at the the interactive Knowledge Pavilion experiencing the gravity on the moon, constructing electric circuits, and defying the laws of gravity on a highwire bicycle 6 metres above the ground.
 Read More

 For a fun ride over the riverfront walkway, check out the Telecabine cable car.
 It glides 30 metres above the River Tejo edge between the Oceanarium and the Vasco da Gama Tower. www.telecabinelisboa.pt

 6. Torre Vasco da Gama

-The 140m high Vasco da Gama Tower is Lisbon’s tallest structure.
-The steel structure representing the sail of a caravel was designed by Leonor Janeiro and Nick Jacobs for the Expo98 event.
+The 140-metre high Vasco da Gama Tower is Lisbon’s tallest structure.
+Made of steel, it represents the sail of a caravel, and was designed by Leonor Janeiro and Nick Jacobs for the Expo98 event.
 Next to it, there’s now the luxury Myriad Sana Hotel, and the tower is closed to the public.
 However, you can still admire it while strolling along the riverside.

 7. Parque do Tejo